 Check with your health plan about out-of-area coverage.
 Know what to do if you need urgent or emergency care while you're away.

-If you take prescription medications, make sure you have enough to last your entire trip.
+If you take prescription medicines, make sure you have enough to last your entire trip.
 Check with your airline to find out its rules on where to pack your medicines.
 If possible, include them with your carry-on bag instead of checking them with your luggage.
-Keep drugs in their original, labeled bottles.
+Keep medicines in their original, labeled bottles.

 Make sure you are properly immunized, including tetanus and flu shots.
-If you travel abroad, you may need additional vaccinations.
-Check with your health care provider to see what you might need or check with the official travelers' guide provided by the CDC.
+If you travel abroad, you may need additional vaccines.
+Check with your healthcare provider to see what you might need or check with the official travelers' guide provided by the CDC.

 Mishaps, such as losing your passport or having your car break down, can ruin a vacation.
 Help preserve your blood pressure (and sanity) by planning ahead.
 Here are suggestions to help you have a fun, relaxing and safe vacation:

 If you are traveling by car, make sure your car has had a recent tune-up.
 You also should have a spare tire, a jack, a flashlight, a fire extinguisher, motor oil, jumper cables, water, and healthy snacks.